NatLibFi/NDL-VuFind-Solr/README.md

 This is for the most parts vanilla Solr 5.
 The following changes have been made:

+- Solr distribution is in vendor directory
 - Solr home (set in solr.in.finna.sh[.sample]) is ./vufind which contains the Finna VuFind core configs
-- The following libraries have been added to server/solr-webapp/webapp/WEB-INF/lib (putting them in vufind/lib doesn't seem to work, probably because of SOLR-4852 and SOLR-6188, and trying workaround still doesn't let JTS load properly):
+- The following libraries have been added to vendor/server/solr-webapp/webapp/WEB-INF/lib (putting them in vufind/lib doesn't seem to work, probably because of SOLR-4852 and SOLR-6188, and trying workaround still doesn't let JTS load properly):
-  - icu4j
-  - jna
   - jts
   - jtsio
-  - libvoikko
-  - lucene-analyzers-icu (from contrib/analysis-extras/lucene-libs/)
-  - solrvoikko2
-- The docs directory has been removed
+- The vendor/docs directory has been removed
-- An empty file has been added to server/logs so that git retains the directory

 ## Installation